rorycl/mailfinder/README.md

 # mailfinder

-version 0.0.3 : 02 January 2025
+version 0.0.4 : 02 January 2025

-A programme to search concurrently for emails in mbox or maildir format by (golang) regular expressions, saving the output to a unix mbox.
+A programme to search for emails in mbox or maildir format by (golang) regular expressions, saving matched emails to an mbox.
+Each provided mbox or maildir mailbox is searched concurrently.

+The programme supports searching mbox files compressed with xz, gzip and bzip2.

 ```
 ./mailfinder -h